Gman-Superfly/AKIRA/architecture_expanded/wormhole/WORMHOLE_GEO_GEO.md

 │  • Compare to distribution, not fixed threshold               │
 │  • "Is this the BEST match?" not "Is this good enough?"       │ │  • Entropy-based decisions                                      │
-│  • Adaptive to local similarity landscape                      │
+│  • Adaptive to local similarity landscape  / field?            |
+|                                   not what term I'd like to use│
 │                                                                 │
 │  ════════════════════════════════════════════════════════════  │
 │                                                                 │